 Your recovery rate after exercise is a good indicator of your overall cardiovascular health.
 Both your heart and muscles need a brief time to recover after the strain of exercise.
-A healthy heart should reach 50 to 75 percent of its maximum heart rate during exercise.
 Once you know how to keep track of your active heart rate, you can take note of how quickly it returns to a resting rate after exercise.

 Average Recovery Rates